Himali Singh Soin

-Himali Singh Soin is writer and artist currently who works in between New Delhi and London.
+Himali Singh Soin is an Indian writer and artist currently who works between New Delhi and London.
 Singh Soin's interdisciplinary work focuses on the nature of identity, environmental issues, and the notion of deep time.
 She works across film, spoken word, performance, epistolary poetry, animation, music, and embroidery, which allows her to interweave complex concepts and narratives together.
 Singh Soin has performed and exhibited at the Serpentine Galleries, Dhaka Art Summit, Somerset House, Devi Art Foundation, and Performa, and won the India Foundation for the Arts Award, and the Frieze Artist Award.

 Early life and education

 Himali Singh Soin was born in 1987.
-Although she is from North central India and spent her youth in Delhi, she and attended school in London and eventually went to receive a BA in Theatre and English from Middlebury College, a MA in English Literature from The Bread Loaf School Of English and a MFA from Goldsmiths University of London.
-Her work is heavily influenced by her Indian identity as she grapples with feeling of alienation, nativism, nationality, and colonialism as a result of her upbringing in western culture.
+Although she is from North central India and spent her youth in Delhi, she attended school in London and eventually went on to receive a BA in Theatre and English from Middlebury College, a MA in English Literature from The Bread Loaf School Of English and an MFA from Goldsmiths, University of London.
+Her work is heavily influenced by her Indian identity as she grapples with a feeling of alienation, nativism, nationality, and colonialism as a result of her upbringing in western culture.
 Her practice also draws heavily from her many travels.
 Growing up her father was an explorer who ventured as far as the arctic.
-Her parents would go one to make a travel company resulting in an annual family expedition which allows Singh Soin to acquire inspiration and materials for her work.
+Her parents would go on to make a travel company resulting in an annual family expedition which allowed Singh Soin to acquire inspiration and materials for her work.